MDP-based Energy-aware Task Scheduling for Battery-less IoT: Simulation Results

 \subsection{Performance of the OSTB scheduling approach}

-Fig.~\ref{fig:combined} (top) illustrates the long-term average expected reward with respect to the execution time of the ``sensing'' task.
-Here, the execution time of the ``transmitting'' task is fixed to $0.8$ seconds for three different values of $\theta$.
-As the execution time of the ``sensing'' task increases, the objective function exhibits a decreasing trend.
-This behavior is due to the reduced likelihood of being able to schedule and execute the ``transmitting'' task within the permissible time window, thereby lowering the overall expected reward.
-Meanwhile, Fig.~\ref{fig:combined} (bottom) shows the average expected reward with respect to the ``transmitting'' task's execution time while the execution time of the ``sensing'' task is fixed at $0.1$ seconds.
-Similar to the previous case, the average expected reward decreases as the execution time of the transmitting task increases.
-This reduction occurs because longer transmission durations constrain the opportunity of successfully executing it within the remaining portion of the main interval.
-Notably, most of the objective function values lie between $1$ and $2$.
-This range indicates that, on average, between one and two tasks are executed successfully per main interval, reflecting contributions from both ``sensing'' and ``transmitting'' executions.
-In general, Fig.~\ref{fig:combined} illustrates that the objective function is non-increasing and concave-like with respect to the execution time duration of tasks.
-For instance, in Fig.~\ref{fig:combined} (top), as the sensing execution time $n_s \Delta t$ increases, the reduction in the average expected reward becomes more significant.
-This implies that the impact of increasing execution time is not linear: small increments in $n_s$ at lower values (e.g., from $0.10$ to $0.12$ seconds) result in relatively minor changes in the objective, whereas the same increment at higher values (e.g., from $0.18$ to $0.20$ seconds) leads to a more substantial drop.
+Fig.~\ref{fig:combined} shows the long-term average expected reward as a function of the execution time of each task, with the execution times of the other two tasks held constant, for three different values of $\theta$.
+Notably, the objective function values lie between $2$ and $3$, indicating that, on average, between two and three tasks are executed successfully per main interval.
+It is shown that the objective function is decreasing and concave-like with respect to the execution time duration of tasks.
+This behavior arises from the reduced likelihood of completing subsequent tasks within their respective permissible time windows.
+For instance, in Fig.~\ref{fig:combined}~(c), as the transmitting execution time increases, the reduction in the average expected reward becomes more significant.
+This implies that the impact of increasing execution time is not linear: small increments in $n_t\Delta t$ at lower values (e.g., from $0.2$ to $0.3$ seconds) result in relatively minor changes in the objective, whereas the same increment at higher values (e.g., from $0.7$ to $0.8$ seconds) leads to a more substantial drop.